 - Providing basic HPA technical assistance to internal and external stakeholders in the Joint Field Office.

-- In addition to frequent travel related to deployment(s), occasional non-emergency travel may also be required.
+75% or less - In addition to frequent travel related to deployment(s), occasional non-emergency travel may also be required.

 This job originated on www.usajobs.gov.
 For the full announcement and to apply, visit www.usajobs.gov/GetJob/ViewDetails/471471800.
 Only resumes submitted according to the instructions on the job announcement listed at www.usajobs.gov will be considered.